talaugust/CS598LIC-Spr2025/assignments.md

 ### What do you need to provide in the contribution statement?
 Each group member should include a single paragraph (ideally at the end of their final paper) documenting their specific contribution to the group's successful completion of the: 1, project, and 2, proposal document + final paper.
 Include details from each stage of the project: ideation, formulation, execution, presentation.

-I will be asking all group members to individually provide member evaluations to me along with individual contribution statements in the final papers, and allocating points based on satisfactory participation in group projects.